PE-Cray/cpe-changelog/README.md

+# This repository has been deprecated, please visit [HPE Cray Programming Environment Docs](https://cpe.ext.hpe.com/docs/) for the latest CPE release notes and documentation.

+---

 ## HPE Cray Programming Environment Release Notes and Changelogs

 Release notes and changelogs for HPE Cray PE releases on EX and XC supercomputing platforms.